Details of each event will be posted nearer the time on our social media channels and on this page, but for now, here are the dates for your diary.

-Cargilfield was founded on September 19th 1873 by the Rev Charles Darnell, in a house in Trinity, Edinburgh, before moving to its present site in Barnton in 1898.
+Cargilfield was founded on September 19th 1873 by the Rev Charles Darnell.
+Our first location with within Rev Darnell’s home in the Trinity of Edinburgh.
+We moved to a purpose-built school on our current site in Barnton in 1898.

-2023 is marks Cargilfield’s 150th Anniversary, and we have a number of exciting events planned throughout the year to celebrate this important milestone in the school’s long history.
+2023 marks Cargilfield’s 150th Anniversary, and we have a number of exciting events planned throughout the year.

 Thursday 19th January 2023